-4.1 Review Council policies and procedures to ensure appropriate language is being used to Lead and Partners Access and Inclusion Officer Timeline procedures to ensure appropriate 1 Review - MT LT Corporate Governance Development enhance inclusiveness and access.
-Communications and Engagement - LT Develop guidance documents around the use of inclusive language and writing in all Councils' documentation.
-All Departmental Team Leaders 4.2 To investigate participation in the Access and Inclusion Officer ST Job Access Program or a similar program to enable Council to People and Development become one of the employers of choice for people with disabilities, barriers in the Goulburn Valley.
-Executive Leadership Team 4.3 Support partner agencies to Access and Inclusion Officer ST MT formalise and strengthen existing networks in the access and External Stakeholders inclusion space.
-Community Strengthening Explore opportunities to expand Economic Development these networks.
-Aged and Disability Services People and Development 4.4 Carry out an organisation-wide Access and Inclusion Officer ST-MT assessment against the Australian Network of Disabilities Access Executive Leadership Team and Inclusion Index, or similar People and Development assessment tool, use findings to improve organisations accessibilit and inclusivity.
-Corporate Governance 4.5 Adopt the State Government's Access and Inclusion Officer ST commitment Disability Employment Target of 12 per cent by 2026.
-Corporate Governance Ongoing for implementation per cent by 2020.
-Executive Leadership Team
+Action Lead and Partners Timeline 4.1 Review Council policies and procedures to ensure appropriate language is being used to enhance inclusiveness and access.
+Develop guidance documents around the use of inclusive language and writing in all Councils' documentation.
+Access and Inclusion Officer Corporate Governance Communications and Engagement All Departmental Team Leaders Review - MT LT Development - LT

+Action Lead and Partners Timeline 4.2 To investigate participation in the Job Access Program or a similar program to enable Council to become one of the employers of choice for people with disabilities/ barriers in the Goulburn Valley.
+Access and Inclusion Officer People and Development Executive Leadership Team ST 4.3 Support partner agencies to formalise and strengthen existing networks in the access and inclusion space.
+Explore opportunities to expand these networks.
+Access and Inclusion Officer External Stakeholders Community Strengthening Economic Development Aged and Disability Services People and Development ST MT 4.4 Carry out an organisation- wide assessment against the Australian Network of Disabilities Access and Inclusion Index, or similar assessment tool, use findings to improve organisations accessibility and inclusivity.
+Access and Inclusion Officer Executive Leadership Team People and Development Corporate Governance ST-MT 4.5 Adopt the State Government's Disability Employment Target of 12 per cent by 2026.
+Access and Inclusion Officer Corporate Governance Executive Leadership Team ST commit- ment Ongo- ing for imple- mentation

-Action Lead and Partners Timeline 4.6 Develop communication key Access and Inclusion Officer ST MT messages and communication boards for all heavily utilised community facilities, Council Communications and Engagement offices and sporting facilities.
-Community Strengthening Corporate Governance KidsTown Coordinator Aquamoves Centre Manager Manager Active Living Program and Education Coordinator Active Living 4.7 Ensure the Universal Access Access and Inclusion Officer ST and Inclusion Plan, Council Plan and other key strategic council documents are available Communications and Engagement in accessible formats and in Community Development languages other than English.
+Action Lead and Partners Timeline 4.6 Develop communication key messages and communication boards for all heavily utilised community facilities, Council offices and sporting facilities.
+Access and Inclusion Officer Communications and Engagement Community Strengthening Corporate Governance KidsTown Coordinator Aquamoves Centre Manager Manager Manager Active Living Program and Education Coordinator Active Living ST MT 4.7 Ensure the Universal Access and Inclusion Plan, Council Plan and other key strategic council documents are available in accessible formats and in languages other than English.
 E.g. the top four languages spoken in Greater Shepparton and Easy English formats.
-Corporate Governance Develop and deliver Easy English equivalents for the key Council documents within 24 months of this plan's adoption.
+Develop and deliver Easy English equivalents for the key Council documents within 24 months of this plan's adoption.
+Access and Inclusion Officer Communications and Engagement Community Development Corporate Governance ST